AGGC22/AGGC22_code/README.md

 # AGGC22

 ## Introduction
 This MATLAB ode is provided for participants of Automated Gleason Grading Challenge 2022 (https://aggc22.grand-challenge.org/) to read the original image data.
-The MATLAB Bio-Format toolbox (https://www.openmicroscopy.org/bio-formats/downloads/) is needed to run the code.
+The MATLAB Bio-Format toolbox (https://www.openmicroscopy.org/bio-formats/downloads/) is required to run the code.

 There are 3 subsets of data in the challenge: